Borken, Hesse: Geology

 In the municipality of Borken are different rivers and streams.
 The best known river is the Schwalm and its tributary the Olmes (right side) with Merrebach, Lembach (right side) and Hundsbach (left side).

 Using municipal area

 The municipal area are 82.3 square kilometres or 8,230 hectare in metric orientated countries (f.e.
 Germany).
-In Anglo Saxon based countries (f.e.
+In Anglophone based countries (f.e.
 United States or United Kingdom) 31.78 square miles or 20,336.77 ar.
 11,873.41 ar were used by farming, 4,262.58 ar are forest, buildings for living are used 1,393.67 ar, the roads and railroad are using 1,322.01 ar, waterbodies using 753.67 ar, companies using 363.24 ar, for recreation 108.73 ar and 259.46 ar are nature protection area.

 In the neighbourhood

 The next municipals at the “border“ at the area of Borken are in the northwest Fritzlar.
 In the northeast you can find Wabern.
 Homberg can you find at the east of Borken.
 The southeast show you the municipal of Frielendorf.
 Neuental is the next municipal at the southwest.
 And at the last (but not the least) you find Bad Zwesten at the west.